iisael9/spotify-guess-game/README.md

-# Spotify Guess Game 🎵🍻
+# Spotify Guessing Game 🎵🍻

 A fun, interactive game where players guess which Spotify playlist a song belongs to.
 Perfect for parties and casual get-togethers!